rehierl/node-tree-outliner/3-basic-design/3-5-0-design-6.md

 loosely) associated with `s`, and if `n` has no ancestors that are already (strictly or loosely) associated with `s`.

-Consequently, the focus of this term is on the second part (i.e. has no ancestor that is associated with the corresponding section).
-Because of that, the "top-level" prefix is a reference to "upper-most" and "level" a reference with regards to the node's "node level".
+Note that the focus of this term is on the second part (i.e. has no ancestor that is already associated with the corresponding section).

-Note that all nodes must be associated with a section while they are being entered.
-Consequently, when `n` is entered, all ancestors of `n` are already strictly associated with a section.

 Note that a section's first content node still and always is a top-level node.
+Consequently, a section can still be loosely referred to as a sequence of siblings.

 Applying this clarified definition, and associating each node with one section only, has the following effect: (1) Nodes `n1-9` all are top-level nodes of `s0`, and (2) nodes `n2-9` all are top-level nodes of `s1`.

-Note that any node can be a top-level node to multiple sections.